robert-cameron/jenga_bot/README.md

 This motion is **directly driven by servo rotation**.

 **Force Sensor Integration**
-One gripper tip is equipped with a **flexible force sensor**.
+One gripper tip is equipped with a **pressure force sensor**.
-This sensor determines whether a block can be pushed **without destabilising the tower**.
+This sensor determines whether a block can be pushed without destabilising the tower.

 **Servo Control**
-Servos are controlled by an **Arduino**.
+Servos are controlled by an Arduino Nano.
-A **servo expansion board** is used to optimize wiring and save I/O pins.

-**Mounting Method**
-The end-effector is mounted using an **existing slot fixture**, ensuring stable integration with the robot system.

 ## Iterations

-Due to geometric constraints and issues found during development, the design underwent **multiple iterations**.
+Due to geometric constraints and issues found during development, the design underwent multiple iterations.

 **Version 0.0 (Prototype for MVP)**